 Not all owners of Bengal domestic cats are aware of the grooming standards.
 Here, we are sharing some tips to help you keep your cat nicely groomed.

 The Bengal cats usually shed less than other cat breeds.
-Thus, they are typically considered hypoallergenic.
+Thus, they are typically considered hypoallergenic cats.

 Their short and glossy coat does not require much grooming, and they usually look after their coat very well.
 A weekly combing session is enough to remove dead hair.